vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/01_Contents.md

 ### V TRYAMBAKA'S CONCLUSION
 OBEDIENT SERVICE TO ONE'S HUSBAND IS THE Primary ReligiOUS DUTY OF A WIFE (patriśuśrüṣaṇam mukhyo dharmaḥ; Sdhp.
 48v.6-88r.1)
-She Should Serve Him Without Regard for Her Own Life (präṇānām avigananaya) 305
+She Should Serve Him Without Regard for Her Own Life (prāṇānām avigananaya) 305
-Sitä and the demon 305
+Sitā and the demon 305
 The brahmin's wife and the crane-demon 306
 The pigeons and the bird-catcher 306
 Accepting Even Her Husband's Sale of Her(bhartṛkṛtātmavikrayāngî (kāra]): Hariścandra 307